bekhzod-olimov/ObjectDetectionSampleProjects/README.md

-# 🧠 Image Classification In Medicine
+# 🧠 Object Detection Sample Projects

-Welcome to the **Image Classification In Medicine** repository — a modular and reproducible deep learning pipeline for medical image classification tasks using PyTorch.
+Welcome to the **Object Detection Sample Projects** repository — a modular and reproducible deep learning pipeline for object detection tasks using PyTorch.
 This repo includes training scripts, inference demos, and evaluation tools to accelerate your computer vision experiments.

 ---